Deducteam/lambdapi/doc/terms.rst

    builtin "String" := …; // : TYPE

-* a (signed) integer if the following builtins are defined:
+* a (qualified) signed decimal number if the following builtins are in defined (in the module path used as qualification):

 ::